 What You Need

 unsalted butter, divided

-3 tablespoons brown sugar, divided
+packed brown sugar, divided

-3/4 teaspoon cinnamon, divided
+ground cinnamon, divided

-Ice cream, for serving (optional)
+Ice cream and caramel sauce, for serving (optional)

 Small saucepan (optional)

-Increase the oven temperature and continue baking: Increase the oven temperature to 425°F. Place the baking dish back in the oven and bake, uncovered, for 15 minutes more.
+Increase the oven temperature and continue baking.
+Increase the oven temperature to 425°F. Place the baking dish back in the oven and bake, uncovered, for 15 minutes more.